 - CPA (cost per sign up)

-The pilot recruitment model was deemed a huge success, and The Prince’s Trust are now looking at scaling this recruitment method further across the charity.
+We reached over 3 million unique users which led to nearly 5,000 course sign ups across both programs for The Prince’s Trust, over a 9 month period.
+The pilot recruitment model was deemed a huge success and they are now looking at scaling this recruitment method further across the charity.